-Please note that since you are driving your own vehicle or another vehicle with the owner's permission, neither study personnel nor their respective organizations are responsible for the expenses that are caused by a crash you may experience.
-In the event of a crash, you are not responsible for any damage to the data collection system that is installed into the vehicle.
+Please note that since your child is driving his/her own vehicle or another vehicle with the owner's permission, neither study personnel nor their respective organizations are responsible for the expenses that are caused by a crash your child may experience.
+In the event of a crash, your child is not responsible for any damage to the data collection system that is installed into the vehicle.

-Participants in a study are considered volunteers, regardless of whether they receive payment for their participation.
-Under New York state law, workers compensation does not apply to volunteers; therefore, the participants are responsible for their own medical insurance for bodily injury.
+Participants in a study are considered volunteers, regardless of whether he/she receives payment for his/her participation.
+Under New York state law, workers compensation does not apply to volunteers; therefore, the participants are responsible for his/her own medical insurance for bodily injury.
 Appropriate health insurance is strongly recommended to cover these types of expenses.

-If you get hurt in a crash, whether in or out of an automobile, the medical treatment available to you would be that provided to any person by emergency medical services in the vicinity where the accident occurs.
-The participant agrees that this agreement shall be construed in accordance with the laws of the Commonwealth of Virginia, notwithstanding any conflicts of law provisions.
+If your child gets hurt in a crash, whether in or out of an automobile, the medical treatment available to your child would be that provided to any person by emergency medical services in the vicinity where the accident occurs.

+The participant and their parents, guardians, or other party with standing agree that this agreement shall be construed in accordance with the laws of the Commonwealth of Virginia, notwithstanding any conflicts of law provisions.
 Further, any and all claims and/or actions against Virginia Tech or the Commonwealth of Virginia shall be brought in a court of the Commonwealth of Virginia.

-AM I FREE TO WITHDRAW FROM THIS STUDY AT ANY TIME?
+IS MY CHILD FREE TO WITHDRAW FROM THIS STUDY AT ANY TIME?

-As a participant in this research, you are free to withdraw at any time without penalty.
-If you choose to withdraw, you will receive partial payment as described in the Payment for Participation section of this form.
-You are free to choose not to answer any questions or respond to any tests that you choose without penalty.
-If you withdraw or are dismissed from the study, or if the vehicle owner withdraws the vehicle from the study, we will retain data collected before the withdrawal/dismissal, but delete any data collected in the interval between when we become aware of the withdrawal/dismissal and before we are able to remove the data collection equipment.
-If you choose to end your participation in the study earlier than originally planned, we will need to schedule a time to remove the data collection system from the vehicle.
-You will not receive any final payment due until we have removed the instrumentation from the vehicle.
+As a participant in this research, your child is free to withdraw at any time without penalty.
+If your child chooses to withdraw, he/she will receive partial payment as described in the Payment for Participation section of this form.
+Your child is free to choose not to answer any questions or respond to any tests that he/she chooses without penalty.
+If your child withdraws or is dismissed from the study or if the vehicle owner withdraws the vehicle from the study, we will retain data collected before the withdrawal/dismissal, but delete any data collected in the interval between when we become aware of the withdrawal/dismissal and before we are able to remove the data collection equipment.
+If your child chooses to end participation in the study earlier than originally planned, we will need to schedule a time to remove the data collection system from the vehicle.
+Your child will not receive any final payment due until we have removed the instrumentation from the vehicle.